 - "Non-responsive bid" is a bid that does not conform to the mandatory or essential requirements of the invitation to bid

 - "Responsible bidder" is a bidder who has the capability in all respects to perform the contract requirements fully; and who has the experience, integrity, perseverance, reliability, capacity, facilities, equipment, and credit which will assure good faith performance

 - "Non-responsible bidder" is a vendor that does not have the capability to perform the contract requirements fully, or who does not have the integrity and reliability to assure performance

-Bidder responsibility determinations are conducted by the County and/or our agents, and those decisions are final at the County’s sole discretion.
+Bidder responsibility determinations are conducted by the County and/or our agents.
+Those decisions are final at the County’s sole discretion.
 In determining if a bidder is responsible, while no single factor will be controlling, consideration will be given, but not be limited to, the following: